-It is known among security experts that humans are the weakest link and social engineering is the least resistant path for cyber attackers.
+A well-known truth among security experts that humans are the weakest link and social engineering is the least resistant path for cyber attackers.
 The classic definition of social engineering is deception aimed to make people do what you want them to do.
 In the world of cybersecurity, it can be mistakenly opening an email attachment plagued with malicious code.
 The definition of social engineering is broad and does not cover the deception methods.
 The classic ones are temporary confidence building, wrong decisions due to lack of attention and curiosity traps.

-- Google Alerts – So you want to track mentions of yourself on the internet, and you set a google alert to send you an email whenever a new webpage appears on the net with your name on it.
+Google Alerts – So you want to track mentions of yourself on the internet, and you set a google alert to send you an email whenever a new webpage appears on the net with your name on it.
 Now imagine getting such a new email mentioning you in a page with a juicy excerpt, wouldn’t you click on the link to read the whole page and see what they wrote about you?

-One of the main contributors for the emergence of this attack surface is the growth in personal data that is spread out on different networks and services.
+One of the main contributors to the emergence of this attack surface is the growth in personal data that is spread out on different networks and services.
 This public information serves as a sound basis for attackers to understand what is interesting for you and when.